Maniac Mansion (TV series): Development and production

 In a special printed in the Summer 1990 issue of The Lucasfilm Fan Club magazine, the initial conception of an episodic television series based on Maniac Mansion is credited to Lucasfilm animators Cliff Ruby and Elana Lasser, who pitched the idea to George Lucas.
 Convinced of the project's potential, Lucas contacted Toronto-based Atlantis Films to help him produce the series.
 (Note: Lucas was not credited for his involvement in the series, making it one of the few Lucasfilm productions to have this distinction prior to Disney's 2012 acquisition of the studio.)

 Atlantis enlisted comedian and former Second City Television writer/performer Eugene Levy to spearhead the development of the series.
-Originally pitched as a more overtly horror/science fiction-themed comedy akin to The Addams Family or The Munsters, Levy ultimately rejected this approach, recruiting a number of The Second City alumni and reworking Maniac Mansion from the ground up into the more lighthearted and slightly surreal series it eventually became.
+Initially pitched as a more overtly horror/sci fi-themed comedy akin to The Addams Family or The Munsters, Levy ultimately rejected this approach, recruiting a number of The Second City alumni and again working on Maniac Mansion from the ground up into the more light-hearted and slightly surreal series it finally became.

-Shot entirely in Toronto, Maniac Mansion premiered on September 14, 1990 on The Family Channel in the United States, and September 17 on YTV in Canada.
-The series lasted for three seasons and sixty-six episodes before its cancellation in 1993.
+Shot entirely in Toronto, Maniac Mansion premiered on September 14, 1990 on the Family Channel in the United States, and September 17 on YTV in Canada.
+The series lasted for three seasons and 66 episodes before its cancellation in 1993.
 The series continued to air in syndication on The Family Channel until 1994, on YTV until 1997, and on Showcase until 2002.